JayIke/rpi-i2s-audio/README.md

 # Warning

 After looking at the raw data via python using the sounddevice module, it seems there is a dc offset in the output data.
-Subtracting the mean or high pass filtering can be used to remove thia offset.
-During playback you will hearma pop or click when audio playback starts or finishes.
+Subtracting the mean or high pass filtering can be used to remove this offset.
+During playback you will hear a pop or click when audio playback starts or finishes.